fractalbass/data_science/_posts/2018-1-1-data_science_30.markdown

 (I used [pcpartspicker.com](pcpartspicker.com) to come up with my initial list.)

 I needed to get the parts ordered fairly quickly for tax purposes (as this was a business expense) and so I ended up taking my parts list to Microcenter.
-The sales person was extremely knowledgable and helpful and was able to prevent me from making a few key mistakes.
+The sales person was extremely knowledgeable and helpful and was able to prevent me from making a few key mistakes.
 The first mistake was that I picked out a motherboard that would not work with the Nvidia GPU.
-The second mistake I made was hat I picked out a cool, but would not have had sufficient cooling capacity.
-The sales person recommended a different motherboard and a different case that ended up dropping the price a bit.
-I also purchased an extended warranty (I know...
+The second mistake I made was that I picked out a cool looking case, but that case would not have had sufficient cooling capacity.
+The sales person recommended a different motherboard and a different case.
+Those two things and a few other substitutions ended up dropping the price a bit.
+I purchased an extended warranty (I know...
 I may have been a sucker on that one) for the Nvidia card.
 That GPU was almost 50% of the total cost of the machine.
 I wanted to be extra sure that if something happened to it, I would be able to get it replaced.
 Here is the final list of parts I ended up with:

 !!!
 I BOUGHT THESE PARTS  !!!